← Back to home

 • Subject-matter: provision of the Stasis team-management and capacity-planning service.

-• Duration: for the term of the Controller's subscription, plus any wind-down period described in this DPA.
+• Duration: for the term of the Controller's subscription, until the Controller deletes its workspace, as described in section 9.

 • Nature & purpose: hosting, storing, organising, scheduling and displaying the Controller's work data, and sending related notifications, in order to provide the service.

-• Data subjects: the Controller's staff and users of its workspace.
+• Data subjects: the Controller's staff and users of its workspace, and the individual contacts at the Controller's clients whose details the Controller records.

 3. Processing on documented instructions